AdaGold/solar-system-api/coworking_agreement.md

 ## Accessibility Needs
 *What does each team member need access to in order to succeed and show up the best they can?*

-## Working Times
-*What times of the day do you want to work on this project?
-Only co-working and core hours?
-After hours?*

 ## Collaboration vs. individual work expectations
 *Clarify your collaboration expectations- does your group want to write code together all of the time?
 Or divide work to do independently, then come together to share accomplishments?
 What tools and technologies can help your collaboration?*